Jakarta City History: Transformation to a Bustling Metropolitan

 Transition into Capital (1950-1965)

 After the recognition of the new republic, Jakarta’s size increased from 182 square kilometers to 530 square kilometers in 1950.
-During this period, the construction of big roads known as Thamrin street and Sudirman street took place.
+During this period, the construction of big roads known as Thamrin Street and Sudirman Street took place.
 Other than that, Jakarta during the 1950s remained the same as in the colonial period.

 National Monument (Monas) located on the Merdeka Square

-Banking centers and offices still mainly located around Kota Tua.
+Banking centers and offices are still mainly located around Kota Tua.
 While the Chinese business hub or Jakarta China town centered at Glodok area.
 The previous markets developed by the Dutch such as Pasar Baru and Pasar Senen still considered to be the busiest markets in Jakarta during this era.
 On the other hand, European shops, entertainment, and leisure districts are mainly located in Harmoni.

 • Headquarter of the Bank of Indonesia